What is required?

 - Document the dataset thoroughly in a separate readme.txt file, and/or create metadata according to the scheme required by your chosen repository.

-- Obtain a DOI for the dataset from Department’s Office of Scientific and Technical Information (OSTI) DataID service.
+- Obtain a DOI or other permanent identifier for the dataset from Department’s Office of Scientific and Technical Information (OSTI) DataID service.

 - Follow the upload instructions for your chosen repository.

 Are there any compliance requirements?

 The DMP is part of the overall conditions of the funded research and, as such, it is expected that researchers will follow, to the best of their ability, the proposed research and associated data management plan.
 Failure to do so may negatively influence future funding opportunities of the recipient.

 - DOE's Policy for Digital Data Management